Improvements in the "A" model include:

 Estimating the value of a rig can be challenging.
 We collect prices paid by real hams over the years to help you estimate the value of a used Drake R8A.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's second-hand price of the Drake R8A is around:
+Based on historic price data, today's estimated value of the Drake R8A in Good condition is around:

 These estimates are based on the following prices: